The Oranges (film): Critical response

-The Chicago Tribune critic Michael Phillips described the film as "a comedy rueful but tidy and safe," which sparked not much interest in him, and added that it is "a placid tale of impulses running wild."
-He, however, deemed the ensemble "excellent."
-The Star-Ledger's writer Stephen Witty said that the film "has a few good lines, and a fine cast."
-He thought that Laurie was "particularly good," Keener amusing and Platt charming, but expected more of the film: "You want something that plays a little sharper, and cuts a little deeper.
+The Chicago Tribune critic Michael Phillips called the film "a comedy rueful but tidy and safe" and "a placid tale of impulses running wild" that sparked little interest in him, but called the ensemble "excellent".
+The Star-Ledger's writer Stephen Witty said the film "has a few good lines, and a fine cast."
+He found Laurie "particularly good", Keener "amusing", and Platt "charming", but expected more of the film: "You want something that plays a little sharper, and cuts a little deeper.
 You want something that demands more of its performers, and delivers more to its audience."
-Similarly, New York Post Lou Lumenick wrote: "While there are laughs, the farcical elements of The Oranges are not presented with sufficient discipline to live up to the full potential of its cast."
-The Hollywood Reporter critic David Rooney praised members of the cast "who manage to hit a sweet spot even in this mediocre material," noting that the film "runs out of juice" when it becomes serious and that the film's "cathartic moments feel fabricated" and concluded that the cast "deserves better."
+The Hollywood Reporter critic David Rooney praised members of the cast "who manage to hit a sweet spot even in this mediocre material", noting that the film "runs out of juice" when it becomes serious and that its "cathartic moments feel fabricated", concluding that the cast "deserves better."